pechaprasanna/PythonExercises/README.md

-# lmpthw
+# Python Exercises

-Learn More Python The Hard Way Exercises.
+These exercises are practised by me based on Learn More Python The Hard Way Exercises